-AP Physics [MH01129] - Year A/B
+AP Physics 1 [MH01129] - Year A/B

-1 Credit.
+I Credit.
 A full year AP Physics course, equivalent to the first semester of an introductory, algebra-based college Physics course that will cover the concepts and skills students will need to demonstrate in order to earn credit for the aforementioned college course.
 Course work will place an emphasis on kinematics and mechanics, as well as basic electronics and wave mechanics.
 Course relies heavily on physics concepts and application in labs.
-Prerequisite: Algebra 2 or may be taken concurrently; Please contact Mr. Lopez about the placement test: grlopez@ksbe.edu.
+Prerequisite: Completed or concurrently enrolled in Pre-Calculus/Trigonometry.
+Please contact Mr. Lopez about the placement test: grlopez@ksbe.edu.